 During the introduction of solid foods it’s important not to forget about offering iron rich foods to babies.
 This is because at around 4-6months of age, a baby’s iron store that they get from their milk (breast/formula milk) will be decreasing.
-Our Little Bistro meals are fortified with iron to help make sure your little one is getting what they need.

 Salt & Sugar

 Giving your baby a healthy balanced diet will help to ensure they have the vitamins and nutrients they need to grow.
 Try not to give your baby foods that are high in sugar or salt.
 These foods are low in the nutrients they need and it’s easy for your baby to fill up on them, leaving less room for healthy meals.
 If your baby gets a taste for sugary, salty foods, it may be harder for you to persuade them to try healthier options.